 The Choices We Make Affect Parks

 When we burn fossil fuels for electricity, heating, transportation, food production, and other day-to-day activities, we release carbon dioxide (CO2) into the atmosphere.
-As this principal greenhouse gas has increased, it has caused global average temperatures to rise.
-Projections indicate these increases will continue, causing further changes in global climate, with negative implications for vegetation, wildlife, oceans, water resources, and human populations.
+As this principal greenhouse gas has increased, it has caused global average temperatures to rise, similar to how a blanket traps in heat.
+Projections indicate these increases will continue, causing further changes and disruptions to the global climate and increasing risks to people, plants, and animals and special places like national parks.
 Emissions reduction—the limiting of CO2 and other greenhouse gas production from human activity—is an important step in addressing climate change.
 There are many simple actions agencies and individuals can take to reduce our daily carbon emissions.

 Our choices make a difference.
 As an agency or an individual, we have opportunities to work toward a more sustainable future.
 National parks around the country are taking steps to reduce our carbon footprint.
 You can join us by getting involved at home, school, or work or during a visit to park.